Vsevolod Holubovych: Early period

 Holubovych was born in the village of Poltavka, Baltsky Uyezd, Podolia Governorate.
 Vsevolod's father was Oleksandr Holubovych (Aug.
-25, 1846 - Nov.
-28, 1902) and his mother Iryna Ovsiyevna Yefremovych (Apr.29, 1859 - Oct.2, 1921).
+25, 1846 – Nov.
+28, 1902) and his mother Iryna Ovsiyevna Yefremovych (Apr.29, 1859 – Oct.2, 1921).
 Born into a priest family, Holubovych as was expected to start his education in the Podilia Spiritual Seminary of Ivan Bohoslov (Kamianets-Podilskyi).
 Remarkable is the fact that the same seminary was attended by another future Prime Minister of Ukraine, Volodymyr Chekhivsky as a teacher.
 Vsevolod by the end of his studies in the seminary started to be interested in the political life in the country and in 1903 joined the Revolutionary Ukrainian Party.

 Vsevolod decided to deviate from his family occupation, enrolling in the Engineering Department of the Kyiv Polytechnic Institute.
 In 1905 he was arrested for the first time and was excluded from the university.
 It took his mother's influence and connections to refrain Vsevolod from interrogations and reinstatement back into university.
 The administration of KPI reviewed her son's case and charged him with a simple administrative warning.
 Vsevolod was allowed to complete his studies in 1915 when Holubovych finally received his diploma in civil engineering (road network specialization).
 Considering all the complications that involved to reinstate him back in school, he nonetheless chose to ignore the warning and together with his friend Ivan Nemolovsky, who just returned from Belgium, established the Ukrainian Socialist-Revolutionary Party.
 The party has already was earning the popularity amongst various categories of population in the Russian Empire and especially in the Ukrainian lands.

 Professional life

 Upon graduating Holubovych got a job as a professional railway engineer at the Southern Railways.
-Still in school, in 1914 he already worked as an assistant manager at a some station in Kharkiv Governorate.
+Still in school, in 1914 he already worked as an assistant manager at a station in Kharkiv Governorate.
 According to his family documents as an assistant to the railway division in Odesa, Holubovych was receiving 1500 rubles pay and 375 rubles in living allowances.
 In September 1917 he was the chief of the department of water, highway, and road communications for the Romanian Front.
 In spring 1917 Holubovych created an Odesa department of the Ukrainian Socialist Revolutionary Party (UPSR) amongst the railway workers of the Odesa network.
 As the leader of that party he was elected to the Odesa City Council (Duma) and by April 1917 Holubovych headed the council.